NewStrangeWorlds/neoVULCAN/docs_src/numerics.rst

    \mathbf{n}_{k+1} &= \mathbf{n}_k + 2\mathbf{k}_1 + \mathbf{k}_3 + \mathbf{k}_4.

-The third stage re-uses :math:`\mathbf{f}` from the second, so only three RHS evaluations and four banded back-substitutions per step are required.
+The third stage re-uses :math:`\mathbf{f}` from the second, so only three RHS evaluations and four back-substitutions per step are required.
 The embedded estimate is simply :math:`|\mathbf{k}_4|`, which gives a second-order error indicator.